eclipse-threadx/getting-started/MXChip/AZ3166/readme.md

 If you prefer to run Azure CLI locally:

 1. If you already have Azure CLI installed locally, run `az --version` to check the version.
 This tutorial requires Azure CLI 2.5.1 or later.
 1. To install or upgrade, see [Install Azure CLI](https://docs.microsoft.com/cli/azure/install-azure-cli?view=azure-cli-latest).
-If you install Azure CLI locally, you can run CLI commands in the **GCC Command Prompt**, Git Bash for Windows, or Powershell.
+If you install Azure CLI locally, you can run CLI commands in the GCC Command Prompt, Git Bash for Windows, or Powershell.

 If you prefer to run Azure CLI in the browser-based Azure Cloud Shell: